 The Jewish Democratic Council of America (JDCA) is the political voice of Jewish Democrats.
-The Jewish Dems advocates for Jewish values and priorities within the Democratic Party and for the Democratic Party within the Jewish community.
+JDCA advocates for Jewish values and priorities within the Democratic Party and for the Democratic Party within the Jewish community.

 The Voice of Jewish Democrats

-As the voice of Jewish Democrats, Jewish Dems does not define itself or its positions based on those taken by other pro-Israel or progressive organizations, but it will work with those organizations to the extent their priorities align with The Jewish Dem’s unique voice within the Democratic Party.
+As the voice of Jewish Democrats, JDCA does not define itself or its positions based on those taken by other pro-Israel or progressive organizations, but it will work with those organizations to the extent their priorities align with JDCA’s unique voice within the Democratic Party.

 Civil Liberties & The Constitution

 Gun Safety: Inaction from our political leaders in confronting the epidemic of gun violence must not be tolerated.
-Supporting the Second Amendment does not preclude robust background checks and limits on the purchase of dangerous weapons.
-Congress and state legislatures must strengthen and adopt gun-safety measures involving semi-automatic firearms, bump stocks, silencers, high-capacity ammunition clips and “cop-killer” bullets.
-Legislatures must pass common sense laws ensuring that guns do not end up in the hands of children, criminals and others unfit to bear weapons responsibly.
+The Second Amendment does not preclude robust background checks and limits on the purchase of dangerous weapons.
+Congress and state legislatures must strengthen and adopt gun-safety measures involving bump stocks, silencers, high-capacity ammunition clips, and “cop-killer” bullets and reauthorize an effective assault weapons ban.
+JDCA supports common sense laws ensuring that guns do not end up in the hands of children, criminals, and others unfit to bear weapons responsibly, including eliminating the nexus between gun violence and white supremacist violence.

 Religion and Government: We respect the religious beliefs of all Americans, but religion has no place in the public square.
 All Americans must feel free to practice their religion without fear of government discrimination or government favoring one religion over another.
 Religious institutions that receive nonprofit status should not be able to endorse political candidates.